Blue Horizon Bookkeeping Services

 We shall only transfer any Personal Data we hold to a country outside the European Economic Area ("EEA"), if one of the following conditions applies:

 The Personal data we hold may also be processed by staff operating outside the EEA who work for one of our suppliers.
-Those Data Users may be engaged in, among other things, the fulfilment of contracts with you, such as the processing of payment details and/or the provision of support services.
+Those Data Users may be engaged in, among other things, the fulfillment of contracts with you, such as the processing of payment details and/or the provision of support services.

 How We Will Use Your Personal Data